Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-In \autoref{jlml}(a) we show the jet multiplicity distribution for the signal of BP2 and the dominant SM background $t\bar{t}$ at the LHC with center of mass energy of 14 TeV.
-As a minimum transverse momentum cut for jets of greater than $1.2\,$TeV is applied, even $t\bar{t}$ peaks around 3, which is similar to the signal.
-Definitely the ISR and/or FSR increase(s) the jet multiplicity.
-In \autoref{jlml}(b) we depict the lepton multiplicity distribution both for BP2 and $t\bar{t}$ background at 14 TeV center of mass energy.
-It can be seen that for $t\bar{t}$ the main source of the leptons are from the $W^\pm$ bosons which arise from the top quark decay.
-Similarly, in BP2 the hard charged lepton ($e/ \mu$) mainly comes from the decay to top quark which is produced from the $S_1$ decay.
+In \autoref{jlml}(a) we display the jet multiplicity distribution ($n_j$) for the two signal processes of $c/t-g \to S_1 \tau$ (green) and $b-g \to S_1 \nu_\tau$ (orange) for BP2 at the 14 TeV LHC, in comparison with the $t\bar{t}$ SM background (purple).
+The distribution for $b-g \to S_1 \nu_\tau$ peaks at three jets, with the sources of jets being the daughter top quark of $S_1$, as well as the $\tau$-jet in the $S_1 \to t\tau$ decay channel (if tagged).
+This peak increases to four jets for $c/t-g \to S_1 \tau$, where the additional $\tau$-jet produced with $S_1$ contributes.
+The $t\bar{t}$ background distribution shows the peak at five jets, as both the top quarks and their daughter $W^\pm$ bosons contribute.
+The ISR/FSR effects give the tails for these jet multiplicity distributions. \autoref{jlml}(b) shows the distribution of lepton multiplicity ($n_\ell$) for the same processes, following the same colour codes.
+While both the signal processes and the background peaks at zero leptons, the $b-g \to S_1 \nu_\tau$ process has more events there owing to less sources of leptons in the production and decay products.
+The hard charged lepton ($e/ \mu$) mainly comes from the decay to top quark which is produced from the $S_1$ decay.
 The source of the second lepton is mostly from the $\tau$ decay or the semileptonic decays of $b$ quark.
-Hence our analysis mainly focuses on the mono-leptonic signature ($e, \, \mu$), which is the hard one.
+On the other hand, $c/t-g \to S_1 \tau$ gives the least number of zero-lepton events, as the leptonic decay of the recoiled $\tau$ can also contribute.
+The background shows similar behaviour as the signal, as mainly the $W^\pm$ bosons coming from the top quarks can contribute to the lepton multiplicity.

-In \autoref{jpt}(a) we describe the jet $p_T$ distributions of the $p_T$ ordered jets coming from BP2 at 14 TeV center of mass energy.
-It is evident that the hardest jet $p_T$ peaks around $900$\,GeV, which is roughly at the half of leptoquark mass as expected.
-The second jet also has relatively larger tail. \autoref{jpt}(b) on the other hand shows the jet $p_T$ distributions coming from the most dominant SM background $t\bar{t}$.
-In this case the hardest jet shows a peak at $\sim 1.2$\,TeV as $p^{\rm{min}}_T >1.2$\,TeV is used to generate the SM background events for the convergence of high $p_T$ events relevant for the benchmark points (TeV mass leptoquarks) considered in our analysis.
+In \autoref{jpt} we depict the jet $p_T$ ($p_T^j$) distributions of the two hardest jets at the 14 TeV LHC, emanating from each of the two production modes considered.
+The jets from $b-g \to S_1 \nu_\tau$ process are shown in blue and green, while those from $c/t-g \to S_1 \tau$ are shown in red and orange.
+In each case, it is evident that the hardest jets (blue and red) peak at $\sim$850 GeV, which lies roughly around half of the leptoquark mass, as expected.
+In case of $b-g \to S_1 \nu_\tau$, the second hardest jet's source is the daughter $W$-boson of the top quark from $S_1 \to t\tau$ decay, and so the $p_T$ peak is observed at around 40 GeV.
+However, for $c/t-g \to S_1 \tau$, the hadronic $\tau$-jet produced alongside the leptoquark accounts for the second hardest jet, showing a wide peak at $\sim 150$ GeV.